-Conversations about mental health are becoming more and more prevalent.
-Moreover, campaigns like Movember are hoping to raise awareness about men’s mental health and destigmatize those conversations.
-If you’re struggling with your mental health, you are not alone, and there is a community there to help.
-If you knowwho are struggling, consider participating in a campaign like Movember to help raise awareness and money for charities that work to stop men’s suicide.
-If you are dealing with mental health struggles, you might notice it having an effect on your hair.
+How Does Depression Affect My Hair?Conversations about mental health are becoming more and more prevalent.
+Campaigns like Movember hope to raise men’s mental health awareness and destigmatize those conversations.
+If you’re struggling with your mental health, you are not alone; a community is there to help.
+If you know those struggling, consider participating in a campaign like Movember to help raise awareness and money for charities that work to stop men’s suicide.
+You might notice it affects your hair if you are dealing with mental health struggles.
 Let’s look at some of the ways that depression can affect your hair.

 Depression and hair loss can be intertwined.
-While there aren’t necessarily direct links between depression and hair loss, depression can cause significant shedding or thinning hair.
+While there aren’t necessarily direct links between depression and hair loss, depression can cause significant shedding or thinning of hair.

 Does Stress or Anxiety Cause Hair Loss?

 Many mental health conditions go hand in hand.
 Often, those suffering from depression will struggle simultaneously with an anxiety disorder or have significant stress.
-These conditions often are amplified by depression and have been clinically proven to cause hair loss.
+These conditions usually are amplified by depression and have been clinically proven to cause hair loss.

 Can Antidepressants Target My Hairline?

-If you have a diagnosed major depressive disorder, you may have been prescribed an antidepressant like selective serotonin reuptake inhibitor or SSRI.
+If you have a diagnosed major depressive disorder, a healthcare provider may have prescribed you an antidepressant-like selective serotonin reuptake inhibitor or SSRI.

 These medications, like Prozac or Zoloft, often have hair loss as a side effect.